audreyfeldroy/favicon-cheat-sheet/README.rst

 -------------------------

 Not normally needed.
-This is only for those frustrating times when you can't get your favicon to refresh.
+This is only for those frustrating times when you can't get your favicon to refresh, during development:

-* For yourself: Clear the browser cache (Ctrl+F5 or Ctrl+Shift+R).
+* Clear the browser cache (Ctrl+F5 or Ctrl+Shift+R).

-  - Also close and reopen browser if IE.
+* Also close and reopen browser if IE.
-  - If still stuck, try opening new tab.
+* If still stuck, try opening new tab.
 Or see http://stackoverflow.com/questions/2208933/how-do-i-force-a-favicon-refresh
-  - Temporarily add explicit HTML markup and append a query string.
+* Temporarily add explicit HTML markup and append a query string.
 Remove this when you're done:

     .. code-block:: html